Pamela Garcia is a photographer and artist who currently resides in Los Angeles. Growing up in California

 If the moment, light and energy is right, the shot will be too.
 Every moment has the potential to be recorded in a meaningful and powerful way.

-What would i`ll find in your camera Bag?
+What would I find in your camera Bag?

 How important is an awesome website for your business and how has social media played a role in your photography?

-I believe that in this digital age it’s always nice to have some kind of visual outlet on social media online to show the world your work, and connect with other amazing individuals, and artists who are passionate about the same things you are.
-It has played a large role in my exploration of art, and visual exposure of my work.
+I believe that in this digital age it’s always nice to have some kind of visual outlet on social media, or online to show the world your work, and connect with amazing individuals, and artists worldwide.

 What future plans do you have?
 What projects would you like to accomplish?